Program Length: 38 months

 This course focuses on the social and cultural aspects of death, dying, and bereavement.
 Topics include ethical issues, the dying child, suicide, and the process of grief and bereavement.

 Sociology of Aging

-This course focuses on an interdisciplinary approach that provides the concepts, the information and the examples students need to achieve a basic understanding of aging as a social process.
-The course addresses a broad range of societal issues and covers concepts associated with an aging population.
-It examines the concept of aging on both an individual and a societal level.
-Major topics include the history of aging in America; physical aging; psychological aspects of aging; personal adaptation to aging; death and dying; community social services; how aging affects personal needs and resources; and government responses to the needs of the aging.
+This course contains an interdisciplinary approach that provides the concepts, information, and examples students need to achieve a basic understanding of aging as a social process.
+This course addresses a broad range of societal issues and covers concepts associated with an aging population.
+It examines the concept of aging on both an individual and societal level.
+Major topics include: the history of aging in America; physical aging; psychological aspects of aging; personal adaptation to aging; death and dying; community social services; how aging affects personal needs and resources; and government responses to the needs of aging.

 Total Courses: 43Total Credits: 180

 Available Online: This program is delivered fully online.